Dashboard & Settings

 24-Hour Charts

 Tap any sensor card on the dashboard to open its full 24-hour chart.
+Charts auto-scale to your actual data range so trends and variations are always clearly visible, matching the look of the mini graph on the card.

 - Data range — 24 hours of data at 5-minute intervals (288 data points).